Evacuation of Indians from virus-hit Wuhan: Air India's B747 plane to be at Beijing for 2-3 hours

 2019-nCoV in India: Infected student shifted to Thrissur Medical College due to security reasons

 "We have made a formal request to operate two aircraft to China to bring back Indian nationals from Hubei province.
-We are waiting for a formal approval from the Chinese side before we can start the process," external affairs ministry spokesperson Raveesh Kumar told a regular news briefing on Thursday.
+We are waiting for formal approval from the Chinese side before we can start the process," external affairs ministry spokesperson Raveesh Kumar told a regular news briefing on Thursday.

 "We have established contact with over 600 Indians across Hubei and are individually ascertaining their willingness to be repatriated," he added.